kb-dk/MerMEId/trunk/INSTALL.md

 [MerMEId](../README.md) | [Source code](./README.md) | [Install](INSTALL.md) | [Using Docker](USING_DOCKER.md)

+__PLEASE NOTE: The installation method described below is currently not recommended due to incompatibilities causing Xinclude to fail in Orbeon.
+Please use the [Docker setup](USING_DOCKER.md) instead.__

 # Nine steps towards a MerMEId of your own

 Since everything is running inside portable standard server software